hchen272/SlideNote/README.md

 ## Why This Exists

+In fact, when reviewing, I can't handle split-screen note-taking, and I'm too lazy to use pen to write...
+The left-right split-screen in Windows is also easily covered.

-Modern OS sticky-note tools have two fundamental flaws:
+Officially saying, Modern OS sticky-note tools have two fundamental flaws:

 1. **They don't stay on top.** Most built-in note apps (Sticky Notes on Windows, Stickies on macOS) get buried the moment you switch to another window.
 When you're reading a slide deck, watching a lecture, or referencing a document, your notes should be *persistently visible* — not hiding behind your active window.

 2. **They take up too much space or are awkward to reach.** Traditional note apps either occupy valuable screen real estate or require Alt-Tab juggling.
 You need something that lives at the edge of your screen — always there, never in the way.

-**Sticky Notes** solves both: it's always-on-top (except over fullscreen apps) and collapses into a tiny colored tab docked to the left or right edge of your screen.
+**Slide Notes** solves both: it's always-on-top (except over fullscreen apps) and collapses into a tiny colored tab docked to the left or right edge of your screen.
 One click and it expands back to full size with all your notes intact.

 **Core use case:** taking notes while reading slides, PDFs, or watching video lectures — without constantly switching windows.